SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Ring Stick Up Cam

 Our first impressions of Ring equipment right out of the box?
 These aren’t the sleekest cameras on the market, but they’re far from the clunkiest.
-When we were ordering our package, we were impressed by the fact that Ring offers color options.
-Most camera companies only offer one, and it’s usually either black or white.
-Ring’s most basic cameras, like the Stick Up and Indoor Cams, come in either black or white, but some devices are also available in bronze and graphite.
+And allowing us to pick a color helped them match our home’s style.
+Most are available in black or white with a few also available in bronze and graphite.

-As for the Ring Stick Up Cam2 (pictured above), everything’s ready to go out of the box.
-You can choose whether to use the camera with the provided battery or as a wired (plug-in) device.
+The Ring Outdoor Cam (pictured above), for instance, was ready to go right out of the box.
+Since we opted for the battery-powered version, we didn’t need to place it near an outlet either.
 You also have choices when it comes to placement – hang the camera on a wall or simply place it on a flat surface.

-Ring offers several iterations of their Stick Up Cam, as well, including battery-powered models, solar models, a plug-in version with Pan-Tilt functionality, and the Stick Up Cam Elite, which, with an available adapter, works through PoE (Power over Ethernet).
+Ring offers several iterations of their Outdoor Cam, as well, including battery-powered models, solar models, a plug-in version with Pan-Tilt functionality, and the Outdoor Cam Elite, which, with an available adapter, works through PoE (Power over Ethernet).

 >> Related: The Best PoE Security Cameras

-Ring Stick Up Cam (left) compared to Ring Indoor (right)
+Ring Outdoor Cam (left) compared to Ring Indoor (right)

-Ring’s indoor camera is almost identical to the Stick Up Cam, as you’ll see in the image above, with two notable exceptions: The Indoor Cam is smaller and requires a power cord.
+Ring’s indoor camera is almost identical to the Outdoor Cam, as you’ll see in the image above, with two notable exceptions: The Indoor Cam is smaller and requires a power cord so it’s not as resistant to the elements.

 Ring Floodlight

-Those are the only drawbacks I ran into installing Ring cams; otherwise, you’re going to get the same easy setup and installation as many wireless security cameras available today.
+Those are the only drawbacks we ran into installing Ring cams; otherwise, you’re going to get the same easy setup and installation as many wireless security cameras available today.

-Beyond installation, let’s explore the ins and outs of each camera in Ring’s suite, starting with the Stick Up Cam.
+Beyond installation, let’s explore the ins and outs of each camera in Ring’s suite, starting with the Outdoor Cam.

 Ring Spotlight

 While Ring doesn’t have the feature set of Google Nest’s Cams (see our full Google Nest Cam review here), their cameras are reliable across the board.
-There’s a reason why they’re one of the top-ranked security camera brands out there.
-The Ring Stick-Up Cam is a great example.
+Ring’s focus on dependability over bells and whistles has earned them lots of positive user feedback.
+The Ring Outdoor Cam is a great example.

 FYI: Looking for a versatile camera at a reasonable price?
-Check out my in-depth Ring Stick Up Cam review.
+Check out our in-depth Ring Outdoor Cam (previously the Stick Up Cam) review.

 Ring Indoor Cam Night View

 Pro Tip: Reolink cameras don’t have the cache of a Ring cam, but they’re actually really impressive devices in and of themselves.
-Learn more about the brand in my full Reolink camera review.
-If you’re looking for an outdoor cam with pan-and-tilt technology, check out my latest Reolink E1 camera review.
+Learn more about the brand in our full Reolink camera review.
+If you’re looking for an outdoor cam with pan-and-tilt technology, check out our latest Reolink E1 camera review.

 Ring dashboard on the Alexa Show